Morning after pill brand speeds up retail access, doubles supply per pack - KTVZ

 While the plan from the beginning was always to make the product widely accessible as quickly possible, the Supreme Court’s ruling only compelled the startup to accelerate the timetable for Julie’s nationwide rollout.

 “The Dobbs decision and overturning Roe v.
 Wade last year rocked everyone’s world, our customers and our retail partners,” said Amanda E/J Morrison, cofounder of Julie.
-“It lit a fire under us to provide our product to more women and, more importantly, to educate women about emergency contraceptive the ptives.”
+“It lit a fire under us to provide our product to more women and, more importantly, to educate women about emergency contraceptives.”

 In April, just seven months after hitting the market, Julie is now expanding into 5,600 CVS stores and 1,500 Target stores.
 The brand is also introducing a new 2-count pack of its emergency contraception (which has a three-year expiration period).
 The two-count pack rolled out at CVS locations over the weekend.